Production of very light elements and strontium in the early ejecta of neutron star mergers: Results

-As visible in \reffig{fig:abundances slices}, the production of \he~can happen both in association or in the absence of heavy elements.
-On the one hand, if $Y_e \gtrsim 0.45 $, most neutrons are locked inside strongly bound nuclei (including $\alpha$'s) at NSE freeze out, and the ratio between free neutrons and seed nuclei is not large enough to guarantee \rprocess~nucleosynthesis beyond the second peak.
-On the other hand, the simultaneous production of \he~and heavy $r$-process elements can take place in two different regimes: i) at high entropy ($s \gtrsim 60 k_B~{\rm baryon^{-1}}$) for a broad range of electron fractions ($Y_e \lesssim 0.4$); ii) at low electron fractions ($Y_e \lesssim 0.23$) in low entropy conditions ($s \lesssim 60 k_B~{\rm baryon^{-1}}$).
-The high-$s$ regime was considered for many years as the main scenario for \rprocess~nucleosynthesis in supernova winds \citep[e.g.][]{Woosely1994,Farouqi2010}.
+As visible in \reffig{fig:abundances slices}, the production of \he{} can happen both in the absence of and in association with heavy elements, as also suggested by the simulation yields.
+The former case is realized for $Y_e \gtrsim 0.45 $, when most neutrons are locked inside strongly bound nuclei (including $\alpha$'s) at NSE freeze out, and the ratio between free neutrons and seed nuclei is not large enough to guarantee \rprocess~nucleosynthesis beyond the second peak.
+The latter case takes place in two different regimes: i) at high entropy ($s \gtrsim 60 k_B~{\rm baryon^{-1}}$) for a broad range of electron fractions ($Y_e \lesssim 0.4$); ii) at low entropy ($s \lesssim 60 k_B~{\rm baryon^{-1}}$) for relatively low electron fractions ($Y_e \lesssim 0.23$).
+The high-$s$ regime was considered for many years as the main scenario for \rprocess~nucleosynthesis in supernova winds \citep[e.g.][]{Woosely1994,Farouqi2010,Arcones.Pinedo:2011}.
 High-$s$ conditions favor the production of $\alpha$ particles and fewer heavier seed nuclei at NSE freeze-out ($\alpha$-rich freeze-out).
-Free neutrons are captured by the few seed nuclei to produce the heaviest elements, while for $Y_e \gtrsim 0.40$ the neutron-to-seed ratio becomes too small for this production to occur.
-In the low-$Y_e$, low-$s$ regime, the \he~production correlates with the production of heavy \rprocess~elements, particularly of actinides.
-To identify which processes are responsible for this correlation, in \reffig{fig:abundances evolution main} we focus on a representative low-$s$, low-$Y_e$ trajectory.
-In these conditions free neutrons are abundant and provide an almost steady supply of free protons (through $n$-decay, dashed orange line) and the efficient formation of deuterium (d) and tritium (t). $Y_{\alpha}$ increases through charge reactions such as ${\rm t + t \rightarrow 2n + {}^{4}He}$ and ${\rm d + t \rightarrow n + {}^{4}He}$, until $(n,\gamma)$-$(\gamma,n)$ equilibrium freezes-out ($Y_{\rm n} \lesssim 10^{-4}$).
-This picture is confirmed by the fact that, if $n$-decay is artificially removed from \texttt{Skynet}'s nuclear network $Y_{\alpha}$ stays initially frozen (cyan dashed line).
-At later times ($t \gtrsim$ 2 s), $\alpha$-decay of translead nuclei (if produced) becomes significant and $Y_{\alpha}$ increases further.
-Lower initial $Y_e$ (i.e., a larger $Y_{n} \approx (1-Y_e)$) results in: i) a wider time window over which t and d can be efficiently produced and converted into $\alpha$'s; ii) a larger abundance of $\alpha$-decaying translead nuclei.
-The relative importance of the charged reactions and of the $\alpha$-decays can be found by comparing $Y_{\rm He}$ at neutron freeze-out and at the end of our calculations.
-For $0.1 \lesssim Y_e \lesssim 0.2$, between $\sim$20 and $\sim$40\% of the final \he~is already produced at neutron freeze-out.
-For $Y_e < 0.1$ the relative amount tends to increase up to $\sim$70\%.
-Since many $\alpha$-decays happen on timescales of several days, $\lesssim$40\% ($\lesssim$25\%) of $Y_{\rm He}$ is produced after the first (10th) day after merger.
+The free neutrons are captured by the few seed nuclei to produce the heaviest elements, while for $Y_e \gtrsim 0.40$ the neutron-to-seed ratio becomes too small for this process to occur.
+In the low-$Y_e$, low-$s$ regime, \he~production correlates with the production of heavy \rprocess~elements, particularly of actinides.
+In these conditions, matter stays sufficiently dense while cooling to produce neutron rich iron group nuclei in NSE conditions.
+However, not all free neutrons are bound in nuclei so that they can be captured to produce heavy nuclei through the $r$-process.
+To identify which processes are responsible for this correlation we focus on three representative low-$s$, low-$Y_e$ trajectories.
+We fix, in particular, $s=10~k_B~{\rm baryon^{-1}}$ and $\tau=10~{\rm ms}$, while we consider $Y_{\rm e} = 0.15,0.25,0.35$.
+In the top panels of \reffig{fig:tau} we represent the abundances of a few selected isotopes as a function of time (measured with respect to the time when $T=5~{\rm GK}$), including free neutrons (n), deuterium (d), tritium (t), and $\alpha$ particles.
+Other \he{} isotopes are always subdominant by several orders of magnitude, and will be neglected in the following analysis.
+In the bottom panels we report some relevant timescales.
+The lifetime of \he{} is computed as $ \tau_{\rm He} = \left| \left( {\rm d} Y_{\rm He}/ {\rm d} t \right)/Y_{\rm He} \right|^{-1} $.
+Similarly, we introduce the average radiative neutron capture timescale per nucleus as: